 With a $260,000 annual household expense, this couple won’t be retiring anytime soon unless they can get their expenses down or income up.
 Even if they were to send both their children to public school, they would still have roughly $200,000 in annual household expenses.

 At a 4% rate of return or 4% withdrawal rate, the household would need $5,000,000 in retirement capital. $5,000,000 is equal to 12.5X their annual earnings versus my recommended 20X multiple.
 Given they are only saving $39,000 a year for their retirement, even with a 6.8% compound annual return, it would take 50 more years to get to $5,000,000.

-Unfortunately, interest rates have plummeted in 2020+, meaning that it takes more capital to generate the same amount of risk-adjusted income.
+Unfortunately, interest rates have plummeted during the pandemic, meaning that it takes more capital to generate the same amount of risk-adjusted income.
 Therefore, it’s more prudent for households to boost their retirement savings or lower their withdrawal rate in retirement.

 Difficult Arguments To Reduce Expenses

 One of the most common arguments people who don’t make $400K+ have about my $400K budget is that one parent should simply stay at home to save money.